CtrlK

 Actionability

-Provides fully executable bash code for parsing YAML frontmatter, extracting fields, reading markdown bodies, and validating settings.
-Code examples are copy-paste ready with concrete sed/awk commands, complete hook scripts, and real file templates.
+Provides fully executable bash code for parsing frontmatter, extracting fields, reading body content, and validating settings.
+Code examples are copy-paste ready with real sed/awk commands and complete if/case logic.
+Multiple concrete file templates are provided.

 3 / 3